kanjun/roam-beautified/README.md

 3. Copy the roam-beautified.css file text into Stylus.
 4. In Stylus, at the bottom of the page where it says "Applies to", set it up to say "Applies to URLs starting with https://roamresearch.com/#/"

-There is a mild bug where sub-blocks are 0.7% bigger in font size than the parent block; this is to get the fonts to render at the right size by default.

 ## Credits:
 Adapted from a combination of Maggie Appleton (https://maggieappleton.com/paintingroam) and Taylor Rogalski's Roam CSS.